rif/gmail2go/README.md

 rif@grace:~$ gmail2go -help
 Usage of gmail2go:
-  -accounts-file="$HOME/.gmail2gorc": the user account file -set="": adds/updates/deletes to user:password to the accounts file (leave password empty to delete)
+  -config="$HOME/.gmail2gorc": the user account file -set="": adds/updates/deletes to user:password to the accounts file (leave password empty to delete)

 gmail2go -set user:secret - to create an account

-gmail2go -set user:changed_secret - to update an account
+gmail2go -set user:changed_secret - to change password to an account

 gmail2go -set user: - to delete an account